 Mei smiled graciously at the brunette despite the tears still trailing from her green eyes, before then walking back to Juno and taking his hand again.
 The procession back to Mei's home began again.
 Once they were out of sight, the villager's observations were again claimed by the outsider.
 She seemed extremely uncomfortable from the stares she received.

-The Elder came up to her and gave the woman a very hard, analyzing gaze.
+The Elder came up to her and gave the woman an unreadable expression.
 "I believe it necessary that you and I speak.
+You seem like you could use some dry clothing as well.
 Please, would you be willing to come with me?"
 His tone was one of cordiality, not of demand.

 The stranger hesitated, then nodded.
-Vahn watched the Elder lead the stranger away towards the Elders' house.
+Vahn watched the Elder begin to lead the stranger away towards the Elders' house.